International Study Center

 If an applicant accepted by Study Group defers to the next intake, all funds received will be applied to the next intake and will not be refunded.
 Applicants may be granted deferrals for up to two semesters.
 Applicants who request subsequent deferrals will be encouraged to reapply.

 16a.
-All requests to defer a program must be received in writing by Study Group, unless in the case of a visa denial or a medical necessity.
+Applicants who have paid a deposit and would like to defer a program are required to complete a deferral request form at the following link: https://www.studygroup.com/static/request-deferral-na/index.html#/.
+All applicants who wish to defer a program but have not yet paid a deposit, are required to send an email to firstname.lastname@example.org including the reason for deferral.
 The request to defer will then be submitted to the University and reviewed on a case by case basis.
 The University reserves the right to determine eligibility for deferral.
 Deferrals are not granted for financial reasons.
 Deferral requests are evaluated on the merits and are not automatically approved.
-All requests to defer enrollment must be submitted by the following dates: Fall - July 1, Spring - December 1, Summer - May 1.
+All requests to defer enrollment in the MIY program must be submitted by July 1.

 16b.
 Students with a medical necessity must provide notification and written documentation to Study Group prior to the published program start date.
 Deferrals in this situation will be granted at the discretion of Study Group and/or the University on a case by case basis.